Leif63/Leif63/README.md

 - 👋 Hi, I’m @Leif63
 - 👀 I’m interested in lifelong learning and anything that can keep my brain activated
-- 🌱 I’m currently picking up learning Python after not having touch programming for more than 4 decades.
+- 🌱 I’m currently picking up learning Python after not having touched programming for more than 4 decades.
 Back then I was struggling with COMAL 80 :-)
 - 💞️ I’m looking to embark on a steep learning curve starting with the basics and I do not have any specific projects on my mind.
 - 📫 I can be reached at Leif.Mollebjerg@gmail.com